nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `clear [exercise/ workout] [WORKOUT_INDEX]`

-Note: Include WORKOUT_INDEX only when you want to clear exercises.
+⚠️ Include `WORKOUT_INDEX` only when you want to clear exercises.

 Example of usage: